preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/azure-ad-sync/index.rst

 .. image:: azure-ad-settings.png

 + **Azure AD property**: Open the list and select the AD property to synchronize.
-+ **Sharepoint property**: Type the name of the Sharepoint property to synchronize to.
++ **SharePoint property**: Type the name of the SharePoint property to synchronize to.
 + **Sync when value is empty**: Normally empty fields are not synchronized from the AD.
 If you want to do that, select this option.

 Here's an example: